landlab/landlab/docs/source/development/practices/develop_with_git.rst

    $ git branch name-of-branch upstream/master
    $ git checkout name-of-branch

-From the Github app, you can do the same thing with the “branching” button in the top line.
+From the Github app, you can do the same thing with the "branching" button in the top line.
 A nice feature of the app is it shows you graphically how your active branch currently differs from the master branch - when you branched it, and when changes were committed to both